payloadcms/template-ecommerce/README.md

 - #### Orders

   When an order is placed in Stripe, a webhook is fired that Payload listens for.
 This webhook creates a new order in Payload with the same data as the invoice.
-See [Stripe Integration](#stripe-integration) for more details.
+See the [Stripe section](#stripe) for more details.

 - #### Pages